Treatment and Support

 Diabetes mellitus is associated with a constellation of debilitating musculoskeletal (MSK) disorders affecting hand, commonly referred to as diabetic hand syndrome.
 These include limited joint mobility (LJM) (also known as diabetic cheiroarthropathy), Dupuytren’s contracture, stenosing tenosynovitis (trigger finger), carpal tunnel syndrome (CTS), Charcot neuroarthropathy, reflex sympathetic dystrophy and a variety of hand infections which these individuals are predisposed to [1-3].
 Timely recognition of these conditions not only helps in instituting proper treatment to decrease morbidity and disability, but also aids in early identification of vascular complications of diabetes which are found to be related to hand symptoms.

-awareness month, and it is the perfect time to review the key role that pharmacists play in helping patients manage this chronic condition.
+November is Diabetes awareness month, and it is the perfect time to review the key role that pharmacists play in helping patients manage this chronic condition.

 Diabetes has widespread effects, especially in the United States, with 11.3% of those 20 and older having type 2 diabetes mellitus (DM).
 And this percentage is growing.
 For every 4 people who have type 2 DM, about 1 is undiagnosed.
 Some of the factors that put a person at risk for diabetes include a family history of the disease, obesity, physical inactivity, high blood pressure, and high cholesterol.
 Pharmacists are in a prime position to identify these and other risk factors in patients.
 However, not all patients have textbook presentations.
 The disease can sometimes go undetected and without symptoms until it reaches an emergency state.
 This is particularly true in patients who do not receive routine medical care or have an established relationship with a primary-care physician.
 Routine and simple tests such as blood glucose testing conducted at health fairs and wellness clinics at pharmacies across the country are an example of how a simple test conducted in the pharmacy or by the pharmacy team may provide an efficient method for identifying a patient with a potential diagnosis and help direct them to appropriate medical attention.